bdsowers/InDesign_SupportScripts/readme.md

 ## RichText
 For large projects, you'll want to write all your text in a spreadsheet and then import that into InDesign.
-However, there's no built-in way to markup that text when you want to make it bold or drop in glyphs.
+However, there's no built-in way to markup that text when you want to make it bold or drop in inline images (glyphs).
 Previously this was a manual step you had to do after your import.

 The RichText script seeks to change that: run the script over your files after